-π Originally a Knights Templar headquarters, later home to the Order of Christ. π UNESCO World Heritage site since 1983, combining Romanesque to Baroque architecture. # Why Go π° Explore a magnificent medieval castle with rich history β¨ Admire unique Manueline architecture and ornate chapel π³ Wander through beautiful cloisters and Gothic gardens π΅πΉ Discover a key site in Portuguese Age of Discovery # Why Avoid πΆββοΈ Requires extensive walking through a large, complex site # Tips β³ Allow at least 1.5 hours for the convent, plus time for castle and gardens π ΏοΈ Limited paid parking available # π Location Tomar, Portugal # βΉοΈ History Founded 1160 by Gualdim Pais, Grand Master of Knights Templar.
+π Magnificent castle overlooking the NabΓ£o river, originally a Knights Templar headquarters built in 1160. π Later converted to a religious order, it is now preserved as a museum and UNESCO World Heritage site since 1983, combining Romanesque to Baroque architecture. # Why Go π° Explore a magnificent medieval castle with rich history and centuries of architectural styles, including unique Manueline chapel and ornate chapel. π Discover the rich history of the Knights Templar and the Order of Christ. π³ Wander through beautiful cloisters and Gothic gardens, enjoying unparalleled hilltop views and unique spaces. π΅πΉ Discover a key site in Portuguese Age of Discovery. # Why Avoid πΆββοΈ Requires extensive walking through a large, complex site. # Tips β³ Allow at least 1.5 hours for the convent, plus extra time for the surrounding castle and gardens. π ΏοΈ Limited paid parking available. # π Location Tomar, Portugal. # βΉοΈ History Founded 1160 by Gualdim Pais, Grand Master of Knights Templar.
 Became Order of Christ headquarters in 1356.
 Expanded over centuries, incorporating various architectural styles.
 Served as residence for historical figures like Prince Henry the Navigator.
 Preserved as a museum after monastic orders were banned in 1834.

 We strive for accuracy, but errors may occur.
 Please verify key info.